-The Safe Harbor for Sexually Exploited Children Fund Commission is administratively assigned to the Division of Family & Children Services of the Department of Human Resources.
+The Safe Harbor for Sexually Exploited Children Fund Commission is administratively assigned to the Division of Family & Children Services of the Department of Human Services.

 The Commission may authorize the disbursement of available money from the fund for purposes of providing care, rehabilitative services, residential housing, health services, and social services, including establishing safe houses, to sexually exploited children and to a person, entity, or program eligible pursuant to criteria to be set by the commission.

 The commission shall also consider disbursement of available money from the fund to a person, entity, or program devoted to awareness and prevention of becoming a sexually exploited child.